Editorial guide

 Product choice behind iPhone face yoga app should reduce decision fatigue

-For "Why an iPhone face yoga app should reduce decision fatigue", the decision gets easier when the claim stays modest.
-In an App Store comparison where every app seems to promise more than it can prove, "Why an iPhone face yoga app should reduce decision fatigue" is usually a practical decision rather than a promise hunt.
+For "An iPhone face yoga app should reduce decision fatigue", the decision gets easier when the claim stays modest.
+In an App Store comparison where every app seems to promise more than it can prove, "An iPhone face yoga app should reduce decision fatigue" is usually a practical decision rather than a promise hunt.
 The reader is trying to decide whether AI support should be used at all, so the first move should be observable: pause when pressure, pain, or irritation appears.
-If that choice makes the next session easier to repeat for "Why an iPhone face yoga app should reduce decision fatigue", the article has.
+If that choice makes the next session easier to repeat for "An iPhone face yoga app should reduce decision fatigue", the article has done its job.

 Section 2